 A share is simply a divided-up unit of the value of a company.
 For example, if a company is worth £100 million, and there are 50 million shares, then each share is worth £2 (usually listed as 200p).
 Those shares can and do go up and down in value for various reasons.

 How to buy shares

-If you had your eye on Royal Mail shares when they came out, or have always fancied investing in Marks & Spencer but you're not sure where to start, the good news is that buying shares is not complicated.
+If you've had your eye on Royal Mail shares, or have always fancied investing in Marks & Spencer but you're not sure where to start, the good news is that buying shares is not complicated.

 How to sell shares

 Selling shares is just as easy as buying them.
 Each platform's website will work slightly differently, but the principle is the same for each.